jackyzha0/DroneNet/README.md

 - [x] 1x Pi Camera at 5MP

 ## Drone Parts
-Using the 3D printed Firefly drone (http://firefly1504.com)
+Using a modified version of the 3D printed Firefly drone (http://firefly1504.com)
 ### Mainframe
 Files located in ```Firefly Drone Parts\MainFrame``` Print Bumper_v2_f.stl and 2x side.stld with 50% infill